hoangNguyen210/Fall-Detection-Research-2/README.md

 # A more comprehensive approach for fall detection

-In this project, We will carry out a further work that have been proposed in [previous project](https://github.com/hoangNguyen210/Fall-Detection-Project-/blob/main/README.md) mainly for camera dataset (C1 and C2).
+In this project, I will carry out a further work that have been proposed in [previous project](https://github.com/hoangNguyen210/Fall-Detection-Project-/blob/main/README.md) mainly for camera dataset (C1 and C2).

+Due to our work haven't been done yet, I would just update our proposed method as well as our result.
+Our code will be updated after submiting.

 ## System requirement
 - numpy - version 1.21.5
 - pandas - version 1.3.5